-Thinking about must-haves for new homeowners can run you a long list.
-Aside from sturdy walls and a solid foundation, there are other cool things every house should have.
 Learn new home must-haves to include on your list.
+These must-haves for new homeowners include more than sturdy walls and a solid foundation, there are other cool things every house should have.

 Convenience is everything when it comes to finding your dream home.
 The cosmetic things can wait.

 Having reliable utilities means more than beautiful hardwood or tile floors.

 Finding a home with good bones — an okay home with the potential to turn into a great one — is like hitting the lotto.

 It’s great news if you’re smart with your money.
 Otherwise, you’ll be throwing away what you’ve found.

 How We Created Our Dream Home